DipFlip/publication_list/README.md

-# Publication List - Get publication lists from Google Scholar links
+# Publication List - Get publication lists from URLs

-This Python script is designed to scrape Google Scholar profiles for publication information using a list of profile URLs provided in a CSV file.
+Copy/pasting publications from different sources can be tedious.
+This Python script is designed to collect publication lists from websites like Google Scholar or universities' publication records using a list of profile URLs provided in a CSV file.
 It extracts publication title, authors, journal, and publication year, and outputs the information into a text file.

 ## Features

-- Fetch Google Scholar profile pages
-- Parse publication information
+- Scrape publication information from any website that lists publications
-- Sort publications by year
-- Output the latest 10 publications per profile into a text file
+- Output the first 10 publications per profile into a text file

 ## Requirements

 To run this script, you will need Python 3.x and the following Python packages:

-- `requests`
+- `openai`
 - `beautifulsoup4`
-- `csv`
+- `webdriver_manager`
-- `sys`
+- `selenium`

 You can install the required packages using the following command: